Written By: Devin Golden

 Palliative Radiation for Mesothelioma

-Radiation is also a palliative therapy for people with late-stage mesothelioma cancer.
-Doctors target tumors with low-strength beams to relieve pressure.
+Radiation is also used as palliative therapy for people with late-stage mesothelioma cancer.
+Doctors target tumors with low-strength beams to relieve pressure, to manage symptoms and improve quality of life.

 Tumors build up in the pleural cavity and on the surface of the lungs.
 Taking up space in the pleural cavity means less room for the lungs to expand.
 This creates chest pain and fluid buildup.
-Tumors along the lungs can also cause side effects, such as a persistent cough, hoarseness, appetite loss and shortness of breath.
+Tumors on the lung surface and in lung tissue can also cause side effects, such as a persistent cough, shortness of breath, chest pain, hoarseness, and appetite loss.

 Palliative radiation can decrease pleural mesothelioma symptoms.
 Pain relief may not begin until 10 days after radiation therapy starts.
 There are a few recommended options for palliative mesothelioma radiation dosage, according to the National Cancer Institute, International Association for the Study of Lung Cancer and Mesothelioma Applied Research Foundation: